 | Fort Wilderness Resale | ✗ | ✗ | ✗ | ✓ |

-- The savings are massive.
-Resale contracts at legacy resorts cost 30–50% less than buying direct from Disney.
-That $20,000–$35,000 in savings buys a lot of cash-rate hotel nights at Riviera if you ever want to stay there.
+The savings potential is substantial.
+Resale contracts at legacy resorts typically cost 30-50% less than purchasing direct from Disney.
+That's often $20,000 to $35,000 in savings on a typical contract purchase.
+Those savings can cover many years of cash-rate stays at Riviera if you ever decide you want to experience that resort.

-Should You Buy Resale at a Restricted Resort?
+Should You Purchase Resale at a Restricted Resort?

-Buying resale at Riviera, Disneyland Hotel, or Fort Wilderness can still make sense — but only if you are confident you want to stay at that one resort for the life of the contract.
-The per-point prices are often lower precisely because of the restriction, which creates value for buyers who know exactly where they want to vacation.
+Purchasing resale at Riviera, Disneyland Hotel, or Fort Wilderness can make sense, but only if you're confident you want to stay at that one resort for the life of your contract.
+The per-point prices are often lower precisely because of the restriction, which can create value for purchasers with very specific vacation preferences.

 - You have zero flexibility to book anywhere else with those points